Ignoring Messages

 Drugs for Ignoring Messages:

 (Note: There are currently no specific medications approved for treating ignoring messages.
 However, medications may be prescribed to address underlying mental health conditions contributing to communication difficulties, such as anxiety, depression, or ADHD.
-It’s essential to consult a healthcare professional for appropriate assessment and treatment.)
+It’s essential to consult a healthcare professional for appropriate and treatment.)

 Surgeries for Ignoring Messages: